RubyLichtenstein/RxTest/README.md

 # Introduction

-RxKotlinTest is a library build on top of [KotlinTest](https://github.com/kotlintest/kotlintest) to help you write more readable tests for RxJava2.
+RxKotlinTest help you write more readable tests for RxJava2.

+The project provides 3 parts
+1. Hamcrest extension for testObserver assertions
+2. Assertion methods for more readable tests
+3. Extension function for observables

 # Examples
 ### Basic use